Finding a Top Financial Advisor Firm in Washington, D.C.

-Armstrong, Fleming & Moore, Inc. requires a notably high account minimum of $1.5 million, though it may waive the requirement at its discretion.
+Armstrong, Fleming & Moore, Inc. requires a relatively high account minimum of $1.5 million, though it may waive the requirement at its discretion.
 It follows then that the firm primarily serves high-net-worth individuals.
-There are five certified financial planners (CFPs), two accredited investment fiduciaries (AIFs), two chartered retirement planning counselors (CRPCs) and one registered paraplanner on AFM’s staff.
+There are nine certified financial planners (CFPs), two accredited investment fiduciaries (AIFs), two chartered retirement planning counselors (CRPCs) and one registered paraplanner on staff.

-Armstrong, Fleming & Moore is a fee-based financial advisory firm.
-It’s the only firm on this list that charges commissions for its advisory services.
-The firm also earns commissions from trading securities through Commonwealth, its affiliated broker-dealer.
+Armstrong, Fleming & Moore is a fee-based firm.
+It’s the only advisory on this list that charges commissions for its advisory services.
+The firm also earns fees from trading securities through Commonwealth, its affiliated broker-dealer.
 Additionally, some advisors are insurance agents and collect sales commissions.
 The firm is a fiduciary, however, so its advisors are legally required to put clients' interests before their own.

 Armstrong, Fleming & Moore Background

-An employee-owned firm, Armstrong, Fleming & Moore, Inc. was founded by chairman emeritus Alexandra Armstrong.
+An employee-owned firm, Armstrong, Fleming & Moore was founded by chairman emeritus Alexandra Armstrong.
 Today, the firm is majority owned by principals Ryan Fleming and Mary Moore in 1983.
 This makes it the oldest firm on this list.
-More recently, Chris Rivers and Carl Holubowich were added to the team as principals.
+In 2012 and 2014, Chris Rivers and Carl Holubowich also became principals.

-No matter where you are in your financial timeline, the firm believes it has a relevant service to offer.
+No matter where you are in your financial timeline, the firm can offer guidance.
 Armstrong, Fleming & Moore lists the following as its most common services: